derpberk/ASV_Loyola_US/Raspberry/Raspi.markdown

     - This means we will broadcast TCP in port 5678
   - Setting telem2 value to "udp:127.0.0.1:14650"
     - In case we want the raspberry to act over the navio in case of connection loss
-- Remember to configure navio and GPS
+- Remember to configure navio2 and GPS